openmobilityfoundation/mobility-data-specification/geography/README.md

 The publishing Agency should establish and communicate to providers how frequently these files should be polled.

-The `updated` field in the payload wrapper should be set to the time of publishing a revision, so that it is simple to identify a changed file.
+The `last_updated` field in the payload wrapper should be set to the time of publishing a revision, so that it is simple to identify a changed file.

 [Top][toc]